c4pt000/CHINESE-DOGE-XORED-VIRUS/README.md

 <br>
 * create ECDSA based self signed CA cert in "cert manager" also requires "exporting the CA self signed cert to import into the browser accessing squidguard clamav * scanning and enabling the self signed cert in the squidguard proxy
 * PackageProxy Server: General SettingsGeneral -> https://github.com/c4pt000/CHINESE-DOGE-XORED-VIRUS/blob/main/CA-self-signed.png Services->Squid Proxy Server

+* SSL errors from self signed certificate can be debugged by disabling "Check to enable squid proxy"
+* the self signed cert also needs to be imported into bash or /etc/pki/ssl for using command line functions like wget, curl, yum or other command line processes that require verification of ssl with the CA -> https://raw.githubusercontent.com/c4pt000/PROTECT_INTERNET_USERS_AT_THE_LOCAL_NODE_LEVEL_BEFORE_ROUTER_CHINESE-DOGE-XORED-VIRUS/main/SQUID-CA-SSL.png

 <br>
 default user pass for this image
 <br>